Professor, Biomedical and Chemical Engineering and Sciences , Mechanical and Civil Engineering

 - Zhao, S., Gu, L.X., and Froemming, S.R., 2012.
 On the Importance of Modeling Stent Procedure for Predicting Arterial Mechanics.
 Journal of Biomechanical Engineering- Transactions of the ASME, 134, 121005 (6 pages).
 DOI: 10.1115/1.4023094.

-Please find more publications from Google scholar.
-Visit our Lab website for the full list of publications.
+Please find more publications from our Lab website or Google scholar.